crossplane/docs/content/v1.12/concepts/pods.md

 _[watch](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes)_
 or through periodic polling.
 Some resources may be both watched and polled.

-Crossplane requests that Kubernetes notifies Crossplane of any changes on objects.
+Crossplane requests that the API server notifies Crossplane of any changes on objects.
 This notification tool is a _watch_.

 Watched objects include Providers, managed resources and